CPAN-Security/security.metacpan.org/docs/eu-cra-summary.md

 ### Importers

-Importers shall place on the market only products with digital elements that comply with the essential requirements set out in [Annex I, Part I](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=297), and where the processes put in place by the manufacturer comply with the essential requirements set out in [Annex I, Part II](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=300), as required in [Article 19(1))](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=197)
+Importers shall place on the market only products with digital elements that comply with the essential requirements set out in [Annex I, Part I](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=297), and where the processes put in place by the manufacturer comply with the essential requirements set out in [Annex I, Part II](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=300) – as laid out in [Article 19(1))](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=197)

 ### Distributors

+When making a product with digital elements available on the market, distributors shall act with due care in relation to the requirements set out in this Regulation.

+Before making a product with digital elements available on the market, distributors shall verify that:

+* (a) the product with digital elements bears the CE marking;
+* (b) the manufacturer and the importer have complied with the obligations set out in [Article 13(15), (16), (18), (19) and (20)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=169) and [Article 19(4)](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=199), and have provided all necessary documents to the distributor.

-### Open Source Stewards
+### Open Source Stewards ⚠️  FIXME: Not done

 Open Source Stewards are obliged to